Operation Gisela: German plan

 Schnaufer submitted a proposal to his commander, Walter Grabmann, commanding 3.
 Jagd-Division (3rd Fighter Division), that an intruder operation be allowed to take place.
 Schnaufer proposed waiting until the enemy had crossed beyond the lines over the North Sea before attacking them.
 Grabmann was enthusiastic, and suggested the operation go further and attack the enemy bombers while they were attempting to land in eastern England.
 Schnaufer also became aware of Schmid's desire for an intruder operation at this time and personally urged him to approach the High Command once more.

 Hitler was finally convinced of the need to try every possible method to stop Bomber Command's night offensive over Germany.
 The operation was sanctioned by the OKL in November.
 Secrecy of the operation was paramount.
 The problem of preparing a large number of crews produced security fears which was recognised clearly.
 When crews of NJG 3 and NJG 2 were called to a briefing on Gisela, they were locked behind guarded doors.
 The crews were told that all available night fighters would participate in an all-out attack against Bomber Command over their airfields in England.
 The tactical deployment for the operation, they were told, was for two waves of night fighters to cross the coast in the region of Hull.
 To avoid enemy radar raiders were told to fly at minimum altitude and then climb to 4,500 m as they reached the coast, generally believed to be the average operating height of British bombers.
 The Luftwaffe Western Front Intelligence Summary Service prepared dossiers for crews to study.
-It advised on the layout of British airfields and the lighting systems, such as the Drem system, along with funnel lights and angle of glide indicators.
-Crews were warned about RAF lighting codes on the control towers which warned RAF bomber crews of a possible intruder in the vicinity.
+It advised on the layout of British airfields and the lighting systems, such as the Drem Lighting system, along with funnel lights and angle of glide indicators.
+Crews were informed about RAF lighting codes on the control towers which warned RAF bomber crews of a possible intruder in the vicinity.